Nålebinding: Technique

 The method creates an elastic fabric using short lengths of yarn and a single-eyed needle that is often broad and flat.
 The stitches are commonly, but not invariably, gauged by wrapping them around the thumb.
 In its simplest form, the needle is passed through a seed loop to form a new loop, taking care to avoid tightening either into a firm knot.
 The needle is then passed through the new loop, repeating the process until a chain of desired length has been formed.
 Subsequent stitches are formed in the same manner but are also joined laterally to the corresponding stitch in the chain.
 The extended process is similarly repeated with reference to the preceding row rather than the initial chain.
 Fabric is commonly worked in a single direction – "in the round" – forming spirals and tubes for socks and mittens.
 The work may also be turned at the end of a row for fabric "worked flat".

 Crafters nowadays often use a specialised notation called the Hansen code to create patterns and communicate about the nålebinding technique.
-This code has been developed in 1990 by Egon Hanson, an expert on textile reconstruction who worked at the Moesgård Museum in Denmark.
+This code has been developed in 1990 by Egon Hansen, an expert on textile reconstruction who worked at the Moesgård Museum in Denmark.

 The Hansen code is a coding system used to indicate the path of the needle as it is worked through the preexisting fabric, with its passage under a loop shown as U and over a loop as O. A slash shows where the yarn changes direction and returns through loops it has already passed.
 If a loop is skipped an O or a U is put in brackets.
 If there is more than one change of direction a colon is used.
 The connection to the previous row is described using the letter F (if the yarn passes through the loop from the front) or B (if the yarn passes through the loop from the back), as well as a number to show how many loops are worked in this way.
 Stitches that can be described in this manner vary significantly in appearance, texture, and elasticity.
 As an example, the Coppergate sock described above was made in York stitch, or UU/OO O F2.
 As an example to show the use of brackets and colons, the Ålse stitch is U(U)O/UO:UO O. Some people prefer to use superscript numbers to describe the age of the passed loops, as it provides a clearer description for practical nalbinding than the brackets and colons.

-Wool yarn is often used because short lengths of it can easily be joined together, as the technique intrinsically requires.
+Wool yarn is often used because short lengths of it can easily be joined, as the technique intrinsically requires.
 However, yarn made of fibers that do not felt as easily can be joined in other ways.